techidaily/site-location-social/source/_posts/in-2024-how-to-send-and-fake-live-location-on-facebook-messenger-of-your-honor-magic-vs-2-drfone-by-drfone-virtual-android.md

 So, use Dr.Fone to fake location on Messenger with unreal precision.
 This third-party location changer allows you to teleport your location to anywhere.
 You can even change Messenger location by walking, driving, or cycling.
 Then to make it more believable, you can share a post with a screenshot of your new location.
 Remember, your new location will be visible to all your Facebook friends.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 5.
 FAQ: What People Also Ask about Facebook Location Services

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oySc0DiqmKc?si=8pynRzuhlq2RUPZ6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Why is my Facebook Messenger location wrong?